Avaiga/taipy-doc/docs/knowledge_base/tips/big_data_models/index.md

 Taipy allows the developer to model the network of tasks and data sources easily.
 This feature provides a built-in control over the execution of your tasks with:

     - Parallel execution of your tasks; and
-    - Task “skipping”, i.e., choosing which tasks to execute and which to bypass.
+    - Task "skipping", i.e., choosing which tasks to execute and which to bypass.
 4. Modular approach to task orchestration
 Modularity isn’t just a buzzword with Taipy; it’s a core principle.
 Setting up tasks and data sources that can be used interchangeably, resulting in a cleaner, more maintainable codebase.